bernardopacheco/bernardopacheco.github.io/_posts/2015-01-03-how-i-made-my-blog-with-github-jekyll-and-material-design.markdown

 ### Typography

 The [typographic section][20] recomends the standard typeface [Roboto][18].
 It is a beautiful font that has been refined to work across the wider set of platforms.
-To not let the blog layout a mess, the styles was based on a typographic scale of 12, 14, 16, 20 and 34 px.
+To avoid a messy layout, the styles was based on a typographic scale of 12, 14, 16, 20, 34, and 42 px.
 Furthermore, I considered this advice on readability and line length from the [Baymard Institute][21]: *"You should have around 60 characters per line if you want a good reading experience.
 Having the right amount of characters on each line is key to the readability of your text."*.

 ### Text colors and palette